sebthom/previewer-eclipse-plugin/README.md

 To install the plugin into an existing Eclipse installation do:
 1. Within Eclipse go to: Help -> Install New Software...
 1. Enter the following update site URL: https://raw.githubusercontent.com/sebthom/previewer-eclipse-plugin/updatesite
-1. Select the `Find/Replace View` feature to install.
+1. Select the `Previewer` feature to install.
 1. Ensure that the option `Contact all update sites during install to find required software` is enabled.
 1. Click `Next` twice.
 1. Read/accept the license terms and click `Finish`.